Skip to main content Skip to footer

 NHS England and NHS Improvement (NHSEI) 2019/20 Pensions Annual Allowance Charge Compensation Policy

-You could be compensated in retirement for any reduction to your NHS Pension Scheme benefits if the calculation results page of HMRC’s tool says you have a new or extra annual allowance charge for tax year 2019/20, and
+You could be compensated in retirement for any reduction to your NHS Pension Scheme benefits if the calculation results page of the HMRC tool says you have a new or extra annual allowance charge for tax year 2019/20, and

 • you are a clinician in England